 Microsoft comes third at 8.9%, and LiteSpeed fourth at 3.9%.
 Other web servers make up the remainder, with 1.9%.

-As you can see, the majority of web servers now in use support HTTP/2.
+As you can see, most web servers now support HTTP/2.

 There is no excuse not to be using HTTP/2.